rust-stuco/lectures/week7/slides.md

 ```
 * Zero-cost abstractions at work
 * Rust won't make us pay for our iterator until we use it
+  * It will compile and warn us of unused data

 ---

 # Producing Iterators

 ```rust
 let v2: Vec<_> = (1..4).map(|x| x + 1).collect();